allegro/bigflow/docs/e2e_testing.md

 You will write tests for two implementations of that workflow.
 The first implementation utilizes BigQuery (as the input and the output) and Dataflow (for processing).

-The second implementation utilizes only BigQuery, for both io and processing.
+The second implementation utilizes only BigQuery, for both IO and processing.

 Workflows using BigQuery are interesting to test because there is no way emulate BigQuery on a local machine.